DonTseTse/bash_commons/string_handling.md

 Parameters enclosed in brackets [ ] are optional.

 ### escape()
-Takes the piped input and escapes specified char(s) with backslashes
+Takes the piped input and escapes specified character(s) with backslashes

-Special care is taken to disable bash globbing to make sure that affected characters, typically ***, can be escaped properly At the end, the original globbing configuration is restored.
+Special care is taken to disable bash globbing to make sure that affected characters, typically <em>*</em>, can be escaped properly.

-Usage:
+At the end, the original globbing configuration is restored.

+Example:

 	echo "path/to/file" | escape "/"
-writes `path\/to\/file` on `stdout`
+prints *path\/to\/file*
 <table>
 	<tr><td rowspan="2"><b>Param.</b></td><td align="center"><code>$1</code></td><td width="90%">character to escape</td></tr>
 	<tr>	<td align="center">[<code>$2...n</code>]</td><td>additional character(s) to escape</td></tr>